OUR PARTNERS

 “Behavioral Health Integration Project”

-A $9 million, three-year bi3 investment, supported TriHealth’s plans to expand the integration of Behavioral Health services into pediatric and adult primary care locations, as well as introduce best-practice care models in other specialty areas, including obstetrics and oncology, throughout the system.
+A $9 million, three-year bi3 investment supports TriHealth’s plans to expand the integration of Behavioral Health services into pediatric and adult primary care locations, as well as introduce best-practice care models in other specialty areas, including obstetrics and oncology, throughout the system.
 The expansion of TriHealth’s cutting-edge integrated behavioral health consultant model of care made it among the first health systems in the nation to provide pediatric and adult patients with this comprehensive approach.
 Learn more.
 (2022)

 “Health Equity Center”